©5-15-14 by Donna Cunningham, MSW

 As an example of a positive Pluto transit, under an opposition from Pluto in Capricorn to my natal 12th house Jupiter in Cancer, I moved to a modern apartment with a sustainable rent in the best neighborhood I could ever have chosen.
 It’s a senior housing project with a huge grocery store half a block away that includes a pharmacy, deli, Starbucks, and bookstore.
 There are six good places to eat within a two-block radius.

 Jupiter is considered especially fortunate in the 12th and in Cancer.
 My Jupiter in Cancer in the 12th historically is just about the best feature in my chart.
 Capricorn is a sign that often relates to elderly people, and I find that Pluto transits (with their natural connection to the 8th house) often go along with people getting their entitlements like pensions.

 NOT SURE WHEN YOUR PLUTO TRANSIT UNFOLDED?
 DOWNLOAD THIS Transit Tracker: This one-page reference summarizes the transits of Saturn, Uranus, Neptune, and Pluto from 1990-2020.
 Print it out and use it to look back on past transits and to look forward for the next few years.
 Download it here: HO-transit trackingtable-1990-2020.

-UPDATE: 5/26/14 The contest itself is over, but the stories were so moving and so indicative of how Pluto transits can work in the long run, that I want to keep the comment section open for more input from readers.
-So far, if I can be allowed to summarize, they go like this (metaphorically speaking):
+UPDATE: 5/26/14 The contest itself is over and the comment section is closed, but the stories were so moving and so indicative of how Pluto transits can work in the long run, that you can learn a great deal from reading the stories people left there.

 Okay, folks, let’s hear your positive (or semi-positive) Pluto story.